What does your hair say about your health?

 Your hair starts to gray before 40?

 Contrary to what is thought, gray hair is not related to stress.
 When the color-producing cells in your scalp called melanocytes stop producing melanin, the hair turns gray.
 The process is typically related with aging.
-If your hair begins to gray before 40, there is nothing that can be done, it’s a genetic issue.
-However, there is still promising news: studies conducted in London, researchers have found out the gene that is responsible for graying and they state that it might make it possible to develop medicines to turn the grayed hair normal.
+If your hair begins to gray before 40, nothing can be done, it’s a genetic issue.